The BIF Market is organized by Peymey Diffusion and occurs during the Brussels International Fantastic Film Festival (BIFFF).

-The BIFFF presents over 90 feature premieres from 5 continents (of which 35% are World, International or European premieres) and over one hundred short films.
+The BIFFF presents over 90 feature premieres from 5 continents (of which 35% are World, International, or European premieres) and over one hundred short films.
 It attracts more than 55.000 visitors among whom are many national and international film professionals.

-During the BIFFF, four days are dedicated to the BIF-Market.
+During the BIFFF, four days are dedicated to the BIF Market.

 Belgian professionals are very much aware of this trend:

-And last but not least, the capital of Europe itself provides numerous possibilities.
+Belgium provides numerous possibilities.
 In the highly diversified market, in terms of company size as well as traditional and innovative fields of activity (such as film, TV, gaming, transmedia, series, web series), not to mention expertise (production, post-production, virtual reality, funding, distribution, etc.), the Brussels-Capital Region has set up a coherent support structure tailored to all links in the value creation chain, namely producers, post-producers, distributors, screenwriters and more.

-Being one of the top five genre festivals in the world, the BIFFF is well informed about developments in the audio-visual sector.
+Being one of the top five genre festivals in the world, the BIFFF is well-informed about developments in the audio-visual sector.
 Creating a market dedicated solely to genre film, was therefore both a logical and desired step.

-Organized with the support of the City of Brussels and the Brussels Capital Region, the BIF Market focuses on genre cinema in the broadest sense of the term, including fantasy, science-fiction, horror, thriller, heroes, monsters, & cult movies, animation, fairy tales and surrealism.
+Organized with the support of the City of Brussels and the Brussels Capital Region, the BIF Market focuses on genre cinema in the broadest sense of the term, including fantasy, science-fiction, horror, thriller, heroes, monsters, & cult movies, animation, fairy tales, and surrealism.

-The BIF market includes theatrical screenings, industry meetings and networking events.
+The BIF market includes theatrical screenings, industry meetings, and networking events.
 It aims, amongst others: